Currently available for £399.00 from ProForm

 The Proform 105 CST is covered by a lifetime frame, 5-year motor and 2-year parts and labour warranty.

 What do we think?
 Well.....It's basic, it's small and it's cheap.
 And, it's OK.
 Does a job.
-But it's not the most space saving treadmill you can get in this category and while it does have some nice features, if the aim is to save space it does an OK job but not a great one.
+But it's not the most space-saving treadmill you can get in this category and while it does have some nice features, if the aim is to save space then the Proform 105 CST does a reasonable job but not a great one.
 That manual 6% incline is hard to like too.
 A deal-breaker for us.
 By comparison the Viavito Lunarun, for example, has a wider deck, that's also almost equal in length but has a truly tiny 26cm x 76cm folded footprint, a 10% motorised incline and more programmes meaning that for a relatively modest increase in budget, you get a whole lot more treadmill for your money.

 ProForm 105 CST Specifications

 - 0 – 16kph (0 – 10mph) top speed with Quick Speed™ controls

 - 41cm (16.1’’) x 127cm (50’’) running area

 - 6 preset workout programmes